MLB appoints 1st black umpire crew chief - WHIZ News

 There have been about 10 full-time African American umpires in the majors since Emmett Ashford ascended to become the first in 1966.
 There have been several blacks in MLB umpire leadership positions, including Peter Woodfork, senior vice president of baseball operations, supervisor Cris Jones and the late Chuck Meriwether, a longtime big league umpire who became a supervisor.

-The 47-year-old Marquez joins former ump Richie Garcia as Hispanic crew chiefs.
+The 47-year-old Marquez joins former ump Richie Garcia, who was born in Florida, as Hispanic crew chiefs.
 Marquez was the first Mexican-born umpire to work in the majors, starting in 1999.

 Marquez has worked three World Series, 15 other postseason rounds and two All-Star Games.